The moments that define Derek Jeter

 Yankees vs. Rays • July 9, 2011

-The first player to record 3,000 hits as a Yankee?
+The first player to record 3,000 hits, all as a Yankee?
 Jeter, of course, and he does it in style, with a home run off Rays ace David Price.
 The Captain finishes the day 5-for-5 in a 5-4 win.

 “That ball is high, it is far, it is gone!
 He's homered.
 Derek Jeter homers to tie the game.
 And there it is, hit No. 3,000.” -- John Sterling/WCBS